Chart Color Schemes

 Belgrave South has shown very soft population growth performance across periods assessed by AreaSearch

-Based on ABS population updates and AreaSearch validation, as of November 2025, Belgrave South's estimated population is around 1,665.
-This shows a decrease of 5 people since the 2021 Census, which reported 1,670 residents.
-The current population estimate of 1,654 by AreaSearch follows examination of ABS's latest ERP data release in June 2024 and address validation post-Census.
-This results in a density ratio of 131 persons per square kilometer.
-Natural growth contributed approximately 53.0% to overall population gains recently.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Belgrave South's population is estimated at around 1,665 as of Feb 2026.
+This reflects a decrease of 5 people (0.3%) since the 2021 Census, which reported a population of 1,670 people.
+The change is inferred from the resident population of 1,654, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 131 persons per square kilometer, providing significant space per person and potential room for further development.
+Population growth for the area was primarily driven by natural growth that contributed approximately 53.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population